krb5/krb5/doc/rst_source/krb_appldev/init_creds.rst

 This accommodates a use case where a large number of unkeyed shared desktop workstations need to allow users to log in using Kerberos.
-The security risks from this practice are mitigated by the absence of valuable state on the shared workstations -- any valuable resources that the users would access reside on networked servers.
+The security risks from this practice are mitigated by the absence of valuable state on the shared workstations---any valuable resources that the users would access reside on networked servers.